mrhimanshu0207/career_advisor/README.md

-Great ✅ A professional README.md will make your GitHub repo stand out in the hackathon.
-Here’s a clean and hackathon-ready version for your AI Career & Skills Advisor (Streamlit App):

 🎓 AI Career & Skills Advisor
 An AI-powered personalized career and skills mentor for students 🚀.
 This app helps students discover career paths, identify skill gaps, and get a simple roadmap to achieve their goals.